 Mr. Bergdale filed a Form 12153, Request for a Collection Due Process or Equivalent Hearing, requesting the IRS to withdraw the lien.

-Mr. Bergdale had previously submitted offers-in-compromise to the IRS in 2005 and 2010, which were previously rejected by the IRS.
+Mr. Bergdale had previously submitted offers-in-compromise to the IRS to try to settle the tax debt in 2005 and 2010, which were previously rejected by the IRS.

 The IRS held a face-to-face collection CDP hearing to discuss Mr. Bergdale’s financial documents.
 Mr. Bergdale did not submit a Form 656, Offer in Compromise, to the IRS during the CDP hearing.
 The IRS indicated that an offer-in-compromise of $25,000 would be acceptable.
 Mr. Bergdale told the IRS that he would attempt to find sources from which to fund an offer-in-compromise of $25,000.